Zero Waste Day - The Facts

 Zero Waste Day is an initiative that aims to promote a more sustainable way of living by focusing on the reduction and prevention of waste.
 The campaign encourages individuals and businesses to adopt practices that help reduce waste not only on Zero Waste Day but also throughout the year.
 By promoting the idea of zero waste, the initiative aims to raise awareness about the impact of waste on the environment and encourage people to take positive steps to reduce their impact.

-Zero Waste Day is celebrated on the 15th of September every year.
+Zero Waste Day was celebrated on the 15th of September every year, until 2023 when it changed to March 30th.
 The day was first observed in 2018 and has since gained popularity around the world.
 The day is an opportunity for individuals and organizations to come together and take action towards reducing waste.
 Many events and activities are organized on this day, such as beach cleanups, recycling drives, and educational workshops.
 Zero Waste Day serves as a reminder that we all have a role to play in creating a more sustainable future for our planet.